smakam/resumeparser/RAILWAY_DEPLOY.md

 # Railway Deployment Guide

+**Note**: Railway no longer offers a free tier.
+For free hosting, see `DEPLOYMENT.md` for Render + Vercel option.

-Deploy both frontend and backend on Railway in one project.
+Deploy both frontend and backend on Railway in one project (paid tier required).

 ## Step 1: Create Railway Account